đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • Spiritual bypassing of doubt, complexity, and inner work

-Stage 2: Cosmic Climber
+Stage 2: Cosmic Climber (Orange)

 Summary: The Cosmic Climber has stepped out of the collective orbit and begun authoring their own path.
 Their self is identified with independence, competence, and the beginnings of self-improvement, using college as a proving ground for identity, skill, and external metrics of success.
 They are capable of more complex 3rd person perspective taking, and formalized abstract thinking, but still struggle to prioritize between these options.
+A modern worldview.
 Their new self is scared of returning to being a Cosmic Follower and thus often takes feedback personally.
 There is little appreciation for systemic meta-thinking, the connecting of mind and heart, and the multiplicity of perspectives.

 Potential Examples: